Moudilu/Private-Cloud/03_nextcloud.md

 If you want to hear a notification sound when the backup is complete, ensure that the volume is set appropriately and is not muted with `sudo alsamixer`.

+You can add the dashboard with ID 21260 to Grafana.

 ## Export metrics to Prometheus

 https://github.com/xperimental/nextcloud-exporter